 Vanderbilt University is concerned about the health and safety of our students and the unlawful and irresponsible use of alcohol and other drugs.
-To address this issue, the Office of Alcohol and Drug Abuse Prevention serves the university community by providing program presentations, resources, and activities for students.
+To address this issue, the Office of Student Health and Wellness serves the university community by providing program presentations, resources, and activities for students.
 This office is responsible for educational programs, awareness campaigns, advising student organizations on alcohol and other drug issues (CHEERS), data collection, and environmental approaches to prevention.
 For students in recovery, this office provides information about Vanderbilt Recovery Support and its programs.

-Contact alcohol@vanderbilt.edu or phone (615) 343-4740 for more information.
-All information will be kept confidential.
+Contact us at alcohol@vanderbilt.edu or (615) 322-0480.